JoeWoodworker

 13. Why should I buy parts and build a press when there are other companies offering similar pre-assembled units for the same amount of money?
 And since this pump will run continuously, how long will it last?

-14. Are there any good books about veneering available?
+14. Are there any good books about vacuum pressing available?

 15. Can a vacuum press be used for flooring inlays and medallions?